College of Education and Human Development

 A new virtual reality

-Finding Ways to Adapt and Advance During the COVID-19 Pandemic
+Finding ways to adapt and advance during the COVID-19 pandemic.

 For more than a year now, the COVID-19 pandemic has kept most of us separated.
 But for many, especially an institution of higher learning, that will just not do.
 New ways of communication, collaboration, and connection were needed to allow us to move forward in these times of vast uncertainty.
 We’ve found ourselves living in a virtual space, viewing each other and the rest of the world through screens.
 There’s certainly been downsides to this new and we hope temporary reality, but, as we’ve discovered, there are areas of opportunity as well.